 The launch of the international Data Centric Engineering journal by Cambridge University Press firmly established DCE as a new emerging discipline of global importance.
 Mark was also the driving force behind the first-ever DCEng Summit in September 2021.
 The event attracted international expert speakers from countries around the globe and represented a landmark moment in the growth of the discipline.

-Mark Girolami is an academic statistician who was elected to the Sir Kirby Laing Professorship of Civil Engineering (1965) within the Department of Engineering at the University of Cambridge where he also holds the Royal Academy of Engineering Research Chair in Data Centric Engineering.
-Girolami takes up the Sir Kirby Laing Chair upon the retirement of Professor Lord Robert Mair.
+In 2019 Mark Girolami was elected to the Sir Kirby Laing Professorship of Civil Engineering within the Department of Engineering at the University of Cambridge where he also holds the Royal Academy of Engineering Research Chair in Data Centric Engineering.
+He took up the Sir Kirby Laing Chair upon the retirement of Professor Lord Robert Mair.
 Prior to joining the University of Cambridge Professor Girolami held the Chair of Statistics in the Department of Mathematics at Imperial College London.
-He is an EPSRC Established Career Research Fellow (2012 - 2018) and previously an EPSRC Advanced Research Fellow (2007 - 2012).

 He was an EPSRC Established Career Research Fellow (2012 - 2018), an EPSRC Advanced Research Fellow (2007 - 2012), was a recipient of a Royal Society Wolfson Research Merit Award, and in 2011 was elected to the Fellowship of the Royal Society of Edinburgh.